microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/beta/docs/Microsoft.Graph.Beta.CloudCommunications.md

 Read-only.

 ### [Set-MgBetaCommunicationOnlineMeetingRecordingContent](Set-MgBetaCommunicationOnlineMeetingRecordingContent.md)
-Update content for the navigation property recordings in communications
+The content of the recording.
+Read-only.

 ### [Set-MgBetaCommunicationOnlineMeetingTranscriptContent](Set-MgBetaCommunicationOnlineMeetingTranscriptContent.md)
 The content of the transcript.